electron/electron/docs/api/browser-window.md

 ### BrowserWindow.setOverlayIcon(overlay, description)

-* `overlay` [NativeImage](native-image.md) - the icon to display on the bottom right corner of the Taskbar icon.
+* `overlay` [NativeImage](native-image.md) - the icon to display on the bottom right corner of the taskbar icon.
 If this parameter is `null`, the overlay is cleared
 * `description` String - a description that will be provided to Accessibility screen readers

-Sets a 16px overlay onto the current Taskbar icon, usually used to convey some sort of application status or to passively notify the user.
+Sets a 16px overlay onto the current taskbar icon, usually used to convey some sort of application status or to passively notify the user.

 __Note:__ This API is only available on Windows, Win7 or above